Modelling interface factorizations between Landau-Ginzburg models as module functors: Introduction

 \section{Introduction}

 The study of defects and interfaces constitutes a rich and important topic in two-dimensional field theories.
 Topological interfaces can be deformed and fused, which gives rise to interesting algebraic structures that generalize the notion of ordinary global symmetries \cite{Petkova:2000ip,Frohlich:2004ef,Bachas:2008jd,Frohlich:2009gb,Carqueville:2012dk,Brunner:2013ota,Bhardwaj:2017xup}.
-Topological field theories provide a well-defined framework in which defects can be analysed (see, e.g., \cite{Kapustin:2010ta,Davydov:2011kb}).
+Topological field theories provide a well-defined framework in which defects can be analyzed (see, e.g., \cite{Kapustin:2010ta,Davydov:2011kb}).
+In B-type topologically twisted $N=(2,2)$ Landau--Ginzburg (LG) models~\cite{Vafa:1990mu,Witten:1991zz}, these structures admit an explicit and computable description in terms of matrix factorizations of differences of superpotentials \cite{Brunner:2007qu}, and interface fields appear as morphisms in the corresponding categories.

+While this matrix-factorization framework makes fusion concrete, performing fusion directly at the level of factorizations can still be technically involved.
+In many examples, however, the effect of fusing a fixed interface can be described more economically by a functorial action on categories of modules: fusion becomes composition of functors.
+The purpose of this paper is to develop this functorial viewpoint beyond the level of isolated examples.
+We study fusion functors as objects with intrinsic structure -- admitting morphisms, cone-like constructions, and graded refinements -- and explain how this provides an alternative description of a distinguished class of B-type interfaces in Landau–Ginzburg models.